AppOmni-Labs/event-maturity-matrix/docs/github/Audit Logs.md

 📌 **v1.0.0** · 🗄 **Retention:** Infinite · ⚡ **Latency:** Near Real-Time

-🗄 Can be changed by an enterprise admin
+🗄 Can be changed by an enterprise admin📜 **Licensing:** Included with GitHub Enterprise accounts.

-⚡ N/A

-📜 **Licensing:** Included with GitHub Enterprise accounts.

 GitHub enterprise audit logs that provide an audit trail of user and system activity.
 ## References